Topics Map > Event Resources > Enhancing Online Education

 Students have a keen sense of fairness for their treatment in a course, and if a student believes that their treatment is unfair compared to other students, they will not be encouraged to participate in the course.
 Even fair decisions that go against a student can be accepted and will not discourage further student participation in the course as long as everyone is treated similarly.

-For example: In responding to a student with a problem, the instructor should try to ensure that the student understands that the instructor has to treat him/her like the rest of the class in any decision reached.
+Example: In responding to a student with a problem, the instructor should try to ensure that the student understands that the instructor has to treat him/her like the rest of the class in any decision reached.
 For example, a student who may not be doing well in the course may ask if there is any extra credit work.
-The instructor's response would be “no” because extra credit is not listed as an option in the syllabus.
-If the instructor let this student get extra credit, all the class members would need to have the same opportunity; it begins to get quite complicated to begin doing things like that.
-In the syllabus, the instructor can emphasize that the syllabus is a contract for learning and contains all the rules that everyone follows in the course.
+The instructor would respond “no” because extra credit is not listed as an option in the syllabus.
+If the instructor let this student get extra credit, all the class members would need the same opportunity; it begins to get quite complicated to begin doing things like that.
+In the syllabus, the instructor can emphasize that the syllabus is a learning contract and contains all the rules everyone follows in the course.
 The bottom line is to treat all students the same when making decisions about missed deadlines or other problems that arise in the course.
-A student who feels that their treatment is unfair in a course is more likely to stop participating in the course activities.
+Students who feel that their treatment in a course is unfair are likelier to stop participating in the course activities.

 Considerate

-For example: If a student's e-mail or discussion board response appears harsh, try to exhibit a considerate reply so as not to add fuel to the flames.
-If an e-mail is harsh or sounds angry and engenders anger in you, in some situations it may be best to wait to respond until the next day, to avoid a harsh response on your own part.
+Example: If a student's e-mail or discussion board response appears harsh, try to exhibit a considerate reply so as not to fuel the flames.
+If an e-mail is harsh or sounds angry and engenders anger in you, in some situations, it may be best to wait to respond until the next day to avoid a harsh response on your part.
 That decision has to be a judgment call on your part, so in cases where it is important to act decisively, you may have to take more immediate action.

-You may also contact the student privately to address an issue, rather than continuing with an online discussion in front of the other students.
-Other students may also respond to a discussion board's harsh comments, and this helps to control the continuance of such comments.
-By working to make the discussion board and e-mail environment one that is conducive to open and critical discussion, greater student participation will be encouraged.
+You may also contact the student privately to address an issue rather than continuing with an online discussion in front of the other students.
+Other students may also respond to a discussion board's harsh comments, which helps control the continuance of such comments.
+By working to make the discussion board and e-mail environment conducive to open and critical discussion, greater student participation will be encouraged.

 Tip: Refrain from responding to harsh e-mails or discussion posts until the next day (when possible) to allow time to calm down and let other students respond.